mohamed-tayeh/mohamed-tayeh/README.md

 ### whoami

 - 🔭 I’m currently working on ...
-[COVID19 Vax Tracker](https://covid.mohamedtayeh.com/) and other open soruce chat bots for Twitch and Discord
+[COVID19 Vax Tracker](https://covid.mohamedtayeh.com/) and other open source chat bots for Twitch and Discord
 - 🌱 I’m currently learning ...
 Using python with streamlabs host for twitch chat bots
 - 👯 I’m looking to collaborate on ...
 Services that make daily life more efficient and/or data-oriented services
 - 🎓 Undergrad: ...
 Statistics (Machine Learning and Data Mining) Specialist and Computer Science Major